Unifying Global-Local Representations in Salient Object Detection with Transformer

 \section{Conclusion}

 In this paper, we explore the unified learning of global-local representations in salient object detection with an attention-based model using transformers.
-With the power of modeling long range dependency in transformer, we overcome the limitations caused by the locality of CNN in previous salient object detection methods.
+With the power of modeling long-range dependency in transformer, we overcome the limitations caused by the locality of CNN in previous salient object detection methods.
 We propose an effective decoder to densely decode transformer features and gradually upsample to predict saliency maps.
 It fully uses all transformer features due to the high representation differences and less redundancy among different transformer features.
-We adopt a gradually upsampling strategy to keep less noise injection during decoding to magnify the ability of locating accurate salient region.
+We adopt a gradual upsampling strategy to keep less noise injection during decoding to magnify the ability to locate accurate salient regions.
 We conduct experiments on five widely used datasets and three evaluation metrics to demonstrate that our method significantly outperforms state-of-the-art methods by a large margin.